nbyrd9/trip-tracker/README.md

 # Description
 Welcome to Trip Tracker!!
 This project was intended to allow users to document all of their favorite trips.
+You can track previous trips and even trips you plan to take the future.

 # Install Instructions